lsst-dm/dmtn-094/index.rst

 also responsible for impersonation for the underlying systems.

-In Phase 2, services in the LSP API aspect will rely on capabilities in the ``scope`` claim of the capabilities token to limit access to the requisite service.
+In Phase 2, services in the LSP API aspect will rely on capabilities in the ``scope`` claim of the capability token to limit access to the requisite service.
 It will then rely on impersonation for finer-grained authorization.

 Token Proxy